microsoft/CSS-Exchange/docs/Databases/VSSTester.md

 ## COM+ Security

-Here are the steps to follow if the script determines that we can't find our Exchange Writers under normal user context and detects these permissions to have been altered.
+Here are the steps to verify that the local Administrators group is allowed to the COM+ Security on the computer.
+The script will detect if this is a possibility if we can not see the Exchange Writers and we have the registry settings set that determine this is a possibility.

 1. Run "dcomcnfg" from the run box or command prompt
 2. Expand Component Services then Computers